micmejia/bible-dump/AMPC/Mark/Mark 6.md

-And when they had crossed over, they reached the land of Gennesaret and [^y]came to [anchor at] the shore.
+And when they had crossed over, they reached the land of Gennesaret and came to [anchor at] the shore.